DSL-Lab/CPEN455HW-2023W2/README.md

 # CPEN455 2023 W2 Course Project: Conditional PixelCNN++ for Image Classification

-This project is for CPEN 455 course project 2023 Winter Term 2 at UBC. **The goal of this project is to implement the Conditional PixelCNN++ model and train it on the given dataset.** After that, the model can both generate new images and classify the given images. **we would evaluate the model based on both the generation performance and classification performance.**
+This repo is for CPEN 455 course project 2023 Winter Term 2 at UBC. **The goal of this project is to implement the Conditional PixelCNN++ model and train it on the given dataset.** After that, the model can both generate new images and classify the given images. **we would evaluate the model based on both the generation performance and classification performance.**